 Voice your opinion on ObamaCare (The Patient Protection and Affordable Care Act) by creating or signing a petition on petitions.whitehouse.gov.

 ObamaCare Medicaid Expansion is one of the biggest milestones in health care reform.
 ObamaCare's Medicaid expansion expands Medicaid to our nations poorest in order cover nearly half of uninsured Americans.
-The law previously required states to cover their poorest or lose federal funding to Medicaid (federal funding covers 90-100% of the costs) until the supreme court ruling on ObamaCare.
+The law previously required states to cover their poorest or lose federal funding to Medicaid (federal funding covers 90-100% of state costs) until the supreme court ruling on ObamaCare.
 State's can now opt-out of Medicaid Expansion leaving millions of poor working families without coverage.

 States opting out of the expansion of Medicaid under ObamaCare is projected to drive up insurance costs drastically (check out the facts below), while saving the States relatively small amounts, if anything at all.
-Join the ObamaCare Facts Mailing List to keep up to date on Medicaid Expansion vote in your state.
+Join the ObamaCare Facts Mailing List to keep up to date on the Medicaid Expansion vote in your state.

 Let's take a quick look at how ObamaCare's Medicaid expansion and how it affects American families.

-Medicaid is a joint federal and state funded program that provides health care for over 60 million low income Americans
+Medicaid is a joint federal and state funded program that provides health care for over 60 million low income Americans.

 Since every State covers those who have no income, expansion would almost exclusively be covering the working poor and their families.

-Millions of Americans will be able to get care before they are forced to use costly last minute emergency services in State's that support expansion.
+Millions of Americans will be able to get care before they are forced to use costly last minute emergency services in state's that support expansion.

 Unpaid hospital bills to hospitals are one of the main causes of rising premium costs.